simplesamlphp/simplesamlphp/docs/simplesamlphp-scoping.md

 not used.

-The RequesterId elements are available from the state array as an array, for instance the authenticate method in an authentication source
+The RequesterId elements are available from the state array as an array, for instance via the authenticate method on an authentication source.

     $requesterIDs = $state['saml:RequesterID'];

-## AuthenticatingAuthority element
+### AuthenticatingAuthority element

 To allow a service provider to identify the authentication authorities that were involved in the authentication of the user, SimpleSAMLphp adds the